singer-io/tap-mongodb/spikes/supported_versions_spike.md

 - 3.0
 - 2.6

+**We believe this means that any major differences in the client mongo version should be handled by pymongo**

 ## Replica sets and sharded clusters
 - A replica set is a cluster of MongoDB servers that implements replication and automated failover.
 MongoDB’s recommended replication